 Although the top 10 protocols used in our customers’ practices and clinics were fairly similar to the top 10 reported in use in daytime call centers, it was interesting to note that protocols like Constipation, Fever and Sore Throat were used more frequently.
 Perhaps this is because parents would rather talk about these symptoms with their medical home rather than calling a more general call center.

 Overall, less than 0.1% of callers were told to call 911 and only 3% were sent to the ED or Urgent Care.
 On the other hand, more than 57% of callers were given instructions to care for their child at home while 21% of calls resulted in same day appointments and 16% received appointments in the next few days.
 And we’re working on a new report so soon you’ll be able to see these percentages for your own organization!

-You can read Dr. Schumann’s full article online (you will need to create a free account to read the second page).
+You can read Dr. Schumann’s full article online.
 And we’re exploring ways to offer reports letting all of our customers compare their usage against national averages.
 Stay tuned for more on that in the future!